threefoldtecharchive/0-stor/client/README.md

 such as transaction log/history and block chain.
 The linked list can then be used to walk over the data in forward or backward fashion.

+Metadata linked list will be build if  user specify previous meta key when calling `Write` or `WriteF` methods.

 ## Getting started
 - [Getting started](./cmd/cli/README.md)